UK rap: Mainstream: 2010s

-Skepta, who also emerged from the grime scene, began collaborating with American hip hop group ASAP Mob.
+Skepta, who also emerged from the grime scene, began collaborating with American hip-hop group ASAP Mob.
 He featured with ASAP Rocky on the song "Praise the Lord (Da Shine)", the second single from his third studio album Testing on 26 June 2018.
 It was the third collaboration between both artists, following Skepta's appearance on Cozy Tapes Vol. 1: Friends and ASAP Rocky's appearance on Skepta's Vicious EP in 2017, which also featured ASAP Nast, Lil B, and Section Boys.
 The song was successful in a number of countries, peaking at number 45 on the Billboard Hot 100 and number 18 on the UK Singles Chart.
 It was later certified Platinum by the Recording Industry Association of America (RIAA) and gold by the British Phonographic Industry (BPI).
 His 2016 album Konnichiwa won a Mercury Prize and had earned a gold certification in the UK.

 In 2017, Dave did a freestyle on American radio station Power 106 Los Angeles which has accumulated over 1,000,000 views on YouTube.
 In 2018, Dave achieved his first UK number-one hit with "Funky Friday" which featured British rapper Fredo.
 Dave's debut album, Psychodrama (2019), debuted at number one on the UK Albums Chart and became the most-streamed first-week British rap album in the UK with a total of 23.6 million streams.
 The album was highly acclaimed and won Dave a Mercury Prize.

 Slowthai released his debut studio album, Nothing Great About Britain, in 2019.
 The album was nominated for the Mercury Prize.
 He performed at the 2019 Mercury Prize ceremony, where he controversially held a fake severed head of British Prime Minister Boris Johnson on stage.
 Little Simz also released Grey Area in 2019 to much acclaim.

-Jerk revolution: early 2020s

-In reaction to the commercialisation of the 2010s, The early 2020s saw a revival of the UK underground movement, led by artists such as Jim Legxacy, Lancey Foux, Fimiguerrero and Fakemink.
-The scene was heavily experimental, drawing from the jerk, rage, R&B, plugg and cloud rap scenes popularised by American rappers Xaviersobased and Nettspend.
+Underground revival: Early–Mid 2020s